rubixchain/Rubix-Smart-Contract-Examples/README.md

+## This repository has been archived.
+Please refer [Rubix Wasm](https://github.com/rubixchain/rubix-wasm) for updated information on Rubix Smart Contracts.

+---

 **Rubix Smart Contracts**

 Smart contracts represent sophisticated business logic encapsulated in machine-readable formats, through programming languages.
 These contracts are executed within a network’s nodes, operating in a deterministic, sandboxed environment.